benbuck/finestray/README.md

 # Finestray

-Finestray (pronounced fin-es-tray) is a program that can minimize windows to the system tray area (typically bottom right corner) of the Windows desktop.
+Finestray (pronounced fin-es-tray) is a program that can minimize windows to the system tray area (typically bottom right corner, formally known as the "notification area") of the Windows desktop.
 This is useful if you want to have a window not be visible, and also not show in the taskbar (the usual behavior when a window is minimized) to reduce visual clutter.

 ## Basic Operation